holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/11_binary_iteration/lesson_plan.md

     - Any questions?
 - Go!
 - Halfway through the class, ask for everyone's attention
+    - Insist that they **take break**
+    - Discuss how place values work
     - Discuss how to calculate the value of a binary number
-    - Discuss how place values work
     - Talk about how multiply by 2 going from left to right
     - Talk about how accumulate value as you go